ericvrp/calculator-mcp/README.md

 ### Tools

 - `add` - Adds an array of numbers
-  - Takes `numbers` parameter as array of numbers to add
+  - Takes `numbers` parameter as an array of numbers to add (minimum 2)
   - Returns sum with configured precision
 - `subtract` - Subtracts an array of numbers sequentially
-  - Takes `numbers` parameter as array of numbers to subtract
+  - Takes `numbers` parameter as an array of numbers to subtract (minimum 2)
-  - Requires at least one number
   - Returns result of subtracting each subsequent number from the first
 - `multiply` - Multiplies an array of numbers
-  - Takes `numbers` parameter as array of numbers to multiply
+  - Takes `numbers` parameter as an array of numbers to multiply (minimum 2)
   - Returns product with configured precision
 - `divide` - Divides numbers sequentially
-  - Takes `numbers` parameter as array of numbers to divide
+  - Takes `numbers` parameter as an array of numbers to divide (minimum 2)
-  - Requires at least two numbers
   - Returns result of dividing first number by all subsequent numbers
   - Handles division by zero gracefully
 - `set_precision` - Configures decimal precision
   - Takes `precision` parameter as number of decimal places to use
   - Affects precision of all subsequent calculations
 - `sin` - Sine function
-  - Takes `angle` parameter as the angle value
+  - Takes `angles` parameter as an array of angle values
   - Takes `mode` parameter as the angle mode (radians or degrees)
+  - Returns an array of results
 - `cos` - Cosine function
-  - Takes `angle` parameter as the angle value
+  - Takes `angles` parameter as an array of angle values
   - Takes `mode` parameter as the angle mode (radians or degrees)
+  - Returns an array of results
 - `tan` - Tangent function
-  - Takes `angle` parameter as the angle value
+  - Takes `angles` parameter as an array of angle values
   - Takes `mode` parameter as the angle mode (radians or degrees)
+  - Returns an array of results
 - `asin` - Arc sine function
-  - Takes `value` parameter as the value to calculate arcsine for
+  - Takes `values` parameter as an array of values to calculate arcsine for
+  - Returns an array of results
 - `acos` - Arc cosine function
-  - Takes `value` parameter as the value to calculate arccosine for
+  - Takes `values` parameter as an array of values to calculate arccosine for
+  - Returns an array of results
 - `atan` - Arc tangent function
-  - Takes `value` parameter as the value to calculate arctangent for
+  - Takes `values` parameter as an array of values to calculate arctangent for
+  - Returns an array of results
 - `sinh` - Hyperbolic sine function
-  - Takes `value` parameter as the value to calculate hyperbolic sine for
+  - Takes `values` parameter as an array of values to calculate hyperbolic sine for
+  - Returns an array of results
 - `cosh` - Hyperbolic cosine function
-  - Takes `value` parameter as the value to calculate hyperbolic cosine for
+  - Takes `values` parameter as an array of values to calculate hyperbolic cosine for
+  - Returns an array of results
 - `tanh` - Hyperbolic tangent function
-  - Takes `value` parameter as the value to calculate hyperbolic tangent for
+  - Takes `values` parameter as an array of values to calculate hyperbolic tangent for
+  - Returns an array of results
 - `asinh` - Inverse hyperbolic sine function
-  - Takes `value` parameter as the value to calculate inverse hyperbolic sine for
+  - Takes `values` parameter as an array of values to calculate inverse hyperbolic sine for
+  - Returns an array of results
 - `acosh` - Inverse hyperbolic cosine function
-  - Takes `value` parameter as the value to calculate inverse hyperbolic cosine for
+  - Takes `values` parameter as an array of values to calculate inverse hyperbolic cosine for
+  - Returns an array of results
 - `atanh` - Inverse hyperbolic tangent function
-  - Takes `value` parameter as the value to calculate inverse hyperbolic tangent for
+  - Takes `values` parameter as an array of values to calculate inverse hyperbolic tangent for
+  - Returns an array of results

 ## Development